• Skip to primary navigation

 The difference between smoked and dehydrated jerky is vast, ranging from taste to texture.

-Smoking imparts a smoky flavor that can range from mild to robust depending on the wood used for smoking.
+Smoking imparts a smoky flavor that can range from mild to strong depending on the wood used for smoking - for more on how flavor sources differ, read the extract vs flavor comparison.

 In contrast, dehydration preserves the meat's natural flavor while removing most of its moisture.

-As a result, dehydrated jerky tends to be chewier than smoked jerky.
+As a result, dehydrated jerky is usually chewier than smoked jerky.

 However, Smoked jerky has more varied textures with different degrees of crunchiness due to variations in smoking time temperatures.